Call us: 04842886900 | E-mail: care@extravelmoney.com

 Online Transactions

-Niyo Global Card can be used both abroad and in India as well for online transactions since it’s a rupee based card.
+Niyo Global Card can be used both abroad and in India for online transactions since it’s a rupee-based card.

-If you are making a payment in foreign currencies online, the INR balance in your Niyo card will be converted to the foreign currency and then the payment will be processed.
+If you are making a payment in foreign currencies online, the INR amount in your Niyo Global card will be converted to foreign currency and then the payment will be processed.

-Only VISA network exchange rates would apply (which are close to the interbank rates).
+Only VISA network exchange rates would apply (which are close to interbank / Google rates).

-However, this is a major disadvantage as you’ve to factor in 5% TCS on literally every transaction done using your card.
+However, this is a bit of a bother as you’ve to factor in 5% TCS on each transaction done using your card.
 A spend of $1000 would imply an upfront TCS payment of $50 which is a significant amount.
 You’d have to do meticulous expense management and manage the funds in your card carefully.
+Thankfully, Niyo lets you do this the easy way, as you’d be able to track your spending & balance funds in your card right from the mobile app itself.

 To know more about TCS charges on Foreign exchange transactions, read our informative blog post;